The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 Saskatchewan Assured Income for Disability (SAID)

-SAID was designed in collaboration with members of the disability community.
-SAID is a needs-based income assistance program that gives Saskatchewan citizens with significant and enduring disabilities access to long-term income support, greater choice of services, and supports their participation in the community.
-It was introduced in 2009 for individuals in residential care settings and expanded in June 2012 to include people who live independently.
+Designed in collaboration with the disability community, the SAID program was established on October 1, 2009, for individuals in residential care settings.
+In June 2012, SAID was expanded to include people who live independently.
+SAID is a needs-based income assistance program that gives Saskatchewan citizens with significant and enduring disabilities access to long-term income support and greater choice of services, and supports their participation in the community.

-SAID benefits include a Living Income benefit for basic needs, a Disability needs benefit, and an Exceptional Needs benefit.
-As well, SAID recipients may also receive utility, laundry, and telephone benefits if applicable.
-SAID clients are also nominated for Supplementary Health Benefits through the Ministry of Health.
+SAID benefits include a Living Income benefit for basic needs, a Disability Needs benefit, and an Exceptional Needs benefit.
+As well, SAID recipients may receive additional ongoing or one-time benefits to address a variety of needs, such as utilities, laundry, travel, and special diets as applicable.
+SAID clients are also nominated for Supplementary Health benefits through the Ministry of Health.

 How many people claim social assistance?

-On average, there were 33,025 cases (families and single adults) and 51,424 beneficiaries (individual claimants, their partners, and dependent children) in Saskatchewan’s social assistance programs during 2021-22.
+On average, there were 35,875 cases (family units and unattached single adults) and 55,582 beneficiaries (individual claimants, their partners, and dependent children) receiving Saskatchewan’s social assistance programs during 2022-23.

-Among cases, about 39 per cent (12,906) received support through the Saskatchewan Income Support (SIS), over 53 per cent (17,632) received support through the Saskatchewan Assured Income for Disability (SAID), around six per cent (1,990) received support through the Saskatchewan Assistance Program (SAP), and the remaining less-than-two per cent (497) received support through the Transitional Employment Allowance (TEA).
+Among cases, on average, about 48 per cent (17,316) received support through the Saskatchewan Income Support (SIS) and about 52 per cent (18,559) received support through the Saskatchewan Assured Income for Disability (SAID).
+Among beneficiaries, just under 59 per cent (32,547) received support through SIS, and just over 41 per cent (23,035) received support through SAID.

 Saskatchewan Income Support (SIS)